Texas License to Carry (was CHL)

 - Determine your eligibility

 - Know how to shoot already, and own a gun, any caliber.
 You should know how to safely handle a gun, and load and unload it.
 You will be tested on basic shooting skills.
-I can teach a beginner enough in two sessions to pass the Proficiency test, but you won't learn that in the CHL class.
+I can teach a beginner enough in one session to pass the Proficiency test, but you won't learn that in the CHL class.
 Unless you are a very experience shooter, you might consider practicing the Proficiency Test beforehand.